Doxuno

 INCOME, SAVINGS AND PROPERTY DURING THE MARRIAGE

-A hybrid arrangement applies: each party shall contribute a proportion of net income to household expenses (to be agreed annually), with the remainder retained as separate property.
+A hybrid arrangement applies: each party shall contribute an agreed proportion of net income to household expenses (to be reviewed annually), with the remainder retained as separate property.

 Savings, bank accounts and investments held in a party's sole name shall remain their separate non-matrimonial property.